monstermuffin/muffins-awesome-nas-stack/README.md

 * [v0.92](https://github.com/monstermuffin/muffins-awesome-nas-stack/releases/tag/v0.92) - SnapRAID Improvement/Fix

   * This focuses on [16TB+ issues.](https://github.com/monstermuffin/muffins-awesome-nas-stack/issues/24) More about this can be found below in this README.
+  * Added cleanup task for orphaned mount points when disks are shuffled around.
+This is unlikely to happen with prod usage but was getting annoying in my testing.

 * [v0.91](https://github.com/monstermuffin/muffins-awesome-nas-stack/releases/tag/v0.91) - Feature and Improvement Release